 One trend that is presenting challenges for lawn care service companies is the rise of DIY approaches.
 With hundreds of online tutorials, on blogs and sites like Youtube, showing homeowners how to do lawn care themselves, many are choosing to “DIY” their lawns and foregoing traditional lawn care.

 This presents both challenges and opportunities for lawn care business marketing strategies.
 On the one hand, obviously, customers “DIY-ing it” means less business initially.
 On the other hand, when some of these “DIY-ers” inevitably mess up their projects, you can come in and offer your services fixing up their work.
-This ties into the first point about new service areas; you could position yourself as offering “lawn repair” instead of lawn care and carve out a new niche.
+You can use any of the strategies above to tie into fixing DIY mistakes and offer discounts for having to come in and save the day.

 At Arborgold, we offer lawn care software that will help to simplify your business process and automate many functions that have been causing you extra time and frustration.
 There’s no reason to spend your valuable time with business tasks that can be addressed and taken care of all in one place.
 Take a tour today and find out how we can help take your business to the next level.